bradleyboehmke/bradleyboehmke/_posts/2015-12-04-scraping-tabular-data.md

 <br>

 ## CSV-Files
-Importing tabular data is especially common for the many types of government data available online.
+Hosting tabular-formatted data online is a garden-variety practice for many organizations, especially for the many types of government data available online.
 A quick perusal of [Data.gov](https://www.data.gov/) illustrates nearly 188,510 examples.
 In fact, we can provide our first example of importing online tabular data by downloading the Data.gov CSV file that lists all the federal agencies that supply data to Data.gov.

 {% highlight r %}